GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 that the feature is obvious to the user.

 One example would be a music player that requires large data files.
-The user is aware of the associated data cost, but is also aware that they may want to use the player when they are offline.
+The user is aware of the associated data cost, but may also want to use the player offline.
 Downloading music for later use requires the user to plan ahead, so education about this may be required during onboarding.